qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ##### Option Methods and If Let

 One of rust's strengths is its expressiveness.
 This is, as previously mentioned, largely due to each function returning exactly one value.
-This means that, depending on what you want to accomplish, you can do many things without needing to resort to match.
+This means that you can do many things without needing to resort to match.

 One very useful, but slightly weird pattern is `if let`.
-If let is useful if you want to take a certain action of the value of an `Option` is Some, but want to do nothing if it is `None`.
+If let is useful if you want to take a certain action if the value of an `Option` is Some, but want to do nothing if it is `None`.
 Consider the below example.
 Imagine that this is part of a REST API GET method, for instance a set of filters to filter the results of a resource.
 Obviously, this is not fully functional code and we're hiding a lot, here.
 We'll get to do a real implementation of this in the next module.

 ```rust
 struct Filters{